 If you and the buyer are of the same nationality, you can agree that the balance is paid in a currency other than euros, although the notary must also agree to this.
 In this case, the money should be held by a lawyer or solicitor in the vendor’s or buyer’s home country.

 After paying the balance due and receiving a receipt you’re given the keys, but you aren’t the legal owner until the property has been registered (see below).

 There are no title deeds as in the UK, for example, and proof of ownership is provided and guaranteed by registration of the property at the land registry ( catasto).
 The land registry’s stamp is placed on the deed of sale, a certified copy of which is available from the notary around two to three months after completion.
 If you have a mortgage, it’s also recorded at the land registry.
 The original deed is retained indefinitely by the notary.

 Registration is of paramount importance; until a property is registered, you aren’t the legal owner.
 It’s also important to check your copy of the deed of sale after registration to ensure that it’s correct in every detail.

 Formal notification of the purchase must be given to the local police authorities ( questura) via a form usually provided by the notary.

-This article is an extract from Buying a Home in Italy.
-Click here to get a copy now.
+This article is an extract from Buying a Home in Italy from Survival Books.